logicalperson0/alx-higher_level_programming/0x00-python-hello_world/README.md

 6. 6-concat.py is a py script that prints Welcome to Holberton School!

-7. 7-edges.py is a py script tha prints 3 lines of: 3 letters of the string and 2 letters of the string plus middle part of the string
+7. 7-edges.py is a py script tha prints 3 lines of: 3 letters of the string and 2 letters of the string plus middle part of the string without the 1st and last letters

+8. 8-concat_edges.py is a py script that prints exactly object-oriented programming with Python

+9.